Adam-94/Orders_Demo/README.md

   <h3 align="center">Dash Demo</h3>

   <p align="center">
-    Dash Demo is a simple and web application to keep track of your customers and orders.
+    Dash Demo is a simple web application to keep track of your customers and orders.
     <br />
     <br />
     This is a similar version of an application that was developed for a company.
 Some changes have been made to be able to showcase the application and allow for previewing